serge-web/serge/packages/components/src/local/atoms/zip-dropzone/README.md

-# Planned Route documentation
+# Zip Dropzone Documentation

-This is an example readme file for the 'zip-dropzone' component.
+The 'Zip Dropzone' component is a React component for uploading zip files.

 ## UI Example